South Indian Education Society

-South Indian Education Society (SIES), founded in 1932, is one of the oldest educational societies in Mumbai.
-SIES has established a high school, a group of arts, science and commerce colleges, along with academic and professional institutions of higher learning with more than 18,000 students.
+South Indian Education Society (SIES), founded in 1932, is one of Mumbai's oldest and most esteemed educational institutions.
+SIES encompasses a high school, a diverse group of arts, science, and commerce colleges, as well as various academic and professional institutions of higher learning, serving over 18,000 students.

 History

-SIES was established in Mumbai by M V Venkateshwaran, with six students, being one of the oldest educational societies in Mumbai.
+SIES was established in Mumbai by M. V. Venkateshwaran, with six students, being one of the oldest educational societies in Mumbai.
 A new SIES Complex at Nerul in Navi Mumbai was inaugurated in 1996.